TheDrHobo/thedrhobo.github.io/index.md

 Hey there!
 I'm The Dr Hobo - a geek who loves ranking things and exploring the world.

-This is where I share my opinions on films, games, books, travel, and whatever else catches my interest.
+This is where I share my opinions on films, games, books, music, travel, and whatever else catches my interest.
 No algorithms, no clickbait - just stuff I like.

 ---